 In order to take one of our adult assessments, you will need to get set up with an assignment.
-If you don't already have one, you can either contact us by filling in the form below, or contact an external Certified Lectical Coach.
+If you don't already have one, you can either contact us by filling in the form below, or contact a Certified Lectical Coach or Consultant.

 When you take a Lectical Assessment, you'll be asked a series of questions that require you to explain your thinking.